How old was David when Samuel anointed him king (1 Samuel 16:13)?

 It has been estimated that he became king either in 1048 or 1011 B.C.[4, 5] It is important to note that Ussher and Floyd Nolen Jones estimate that the time of David’s commissioning was either 15 or 22 years earlier than his coronation as king.
 The estimates are in agreement with scripture.
 Their estimates would imply that David was 8 years or 15 years when was commissioned.
 Since scripture does not give us the exact age of David’s commissioning, we estimate that he was most likely pre-adolescent or an adolescent.

 Initially, David was king over Israel in Hebron for seven years .
-The throne was moved to Jerusalem and there he ruled for 33 years for a total of 40 years.
+Then the throne was moved to Jerusalem and there he ruled for 33 years for a total of 40 years.

 1. Milton C. Fisher.
 R. Laird Harris, Gleason L. Archer Jr., and Bruce K. Waltke, Theological Wordbook of the Old Testament.
 Moody Press.
 1999, 585.